 This is also one of the churches in Rome that host magnificent artworks by Raphael, Bernini and other famous artists.
 It is considered one of the best examples of Renaissance Art.

-Have you visited these churches in Rome?
+Have you seen these paintings by Caravaggio in Rome?
 If not, pin this article for later, here: